jos2k4/ToDo_plusplus/README.md

 ## Progress so far:
--You can create a task each task receives it's own id -List all assignments wth it's id
+- You can create a task each task receives it's own id
+- List all assignments wth it's id

 ## In developement:
--set the status of a task to open or closed (with it's individual id) -choose a editor for each task (maybe with email notification)
+- set the status of a task to open or closed (with it's individual id)
+- choose a editor for each task (maybe with email notification)

 ---